openebs-archive/openebs-docs/docs/jivaguide.md

 kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/pvc-standard-jiva-default.yaml
 ```

 In this mode, OpenEBS provisions a jiva volume with three replicas on three different nodes.
-The data in each replica is storage in the local container storage of the replica itself.
+The data in each replica is stored in the local container storage of the replica itself.
 The data is replicated and highly available and is suitable for quick testing of OpenEBS and simple application PoCs.

 ## Provisioning with local or cloud disks